Henry Murphy (architect): Noted architectural works

 Murphy attracted the attention of Chinese leader Chiang Kai-shek and was hired in 1928 to design a modern capital for China in the ancient city of Nanjing.
 One of his more notable proposals was to save the wall around the city as a concourse.
-Murphy designed other Chinese buildings such as the Memorial Hall for Revolutionary Martyrs on Purple Mountain over Nanjing.
+Murphy designed other Chinese buildings such as the National Revolutionary Army Memorial Cemetery on Purple Mountain over Nanjing.
 Chiang Kai-shek was not Murphy's only connection to China.
 Murphy also designed a small Chinese village of eight homes in Coral Gables, Florida, as well as the Chinese Nationality Room in the Cathedral of Learning.

 Murphy returned to the United States in 1935 and retired to a house he designed in Branford, Connecticut.
 He died at his home in 1954.

 Family

 Murphy was married four times, and had no children.
 His first marriage was in 1905 to Edna Mitchell Cook, who died in 1918.
 His second marriage in 1920 was to Ethel Andrews, from whom he was divorced in 1926.
 (She would remarry John Marshall Harlan II in 1928.)
 In 1930 Murphy married the art historian and collector of Eurasian bronzes Dagny Carter, author of China Magnificent, Five Thousand Years of Chinese Art (first published 1936).
 In 1949 he married his fourth wife, Rosalie Smith Exum, in North Carolina.